4. Other Network Optix Plugin Settings

 Device Active

-If this setting is enabled, the frames from this device's video stream will be sent to the AI Manager for inference.
+If this switch is enabled, the frames from this device's video stream will be sent to the AI Manager for inference.
 The AI Manager runs as a separate process on the server, and is started if at least one device on the server has this setting enabled.

 Manage Device